1.

 (v)

-if the complaint reveals a prima facie case of professional misconduct, the Conduct Section will write to the respondent and send him a copy of the completed Complaint Form together with copies of all documents provided by the complainant (if any) and seek an explanation from the respondent;
+if the complaint reveals a prima facie case of professional misconduct, the Conduct Section will, where appropriate, write to the respondent and send him a copy of the completed Complaint Form together with copies of all documents provided by the complainant (if any) and seek an explanation from the respondent, in which event:

 (vi)